Thursday, February 23, 2012

 And opens his pockets when it's time to get paid,

-And says, "Thanks for the milk money,"
+Then says, "Thanks for the milk money,"

 Like a bully who roams through the halls,

-But they play their games anyways.
+-But they play their games anyway.

 They flick their marbles, they spin their tops,